saranieves92/automated_IoT_security/draft-garcia-automated_iot_security.md

 Which mitigation strategies are most suitable to and required in an IoT system depends on several factors, including, the operational features of the IoT system or the threats that are applicable to that system.
 Thus, this document further discusses processes that facilitate the proper design and operation of secure IoT systems, namely business impact analysis, risk assessment, privacy impact analysis, vulnerability analyis and incident reporting.
 We further argue that even if these processes help IoT system designers to make secure products, a better approach would be to fully integrate these processes in the lifecycle of a smart object in an IoT application.
 The reason is that IoT products are designed assuming a given environment and threat model that determines the require mitigation strategies.
 However, in practice, a IoT product can be deployed in very different environments and very different threat models.
+Furthermore, while threats keep appearing at a very fast pace, IoT systems remain operational -- with limited amount of updates -- for a very long period of time.

 Thus, in order to integrate security processes in the IoT lifecycle, we describe two protocols, the Protocol for Automatic Security Configuration (PACS) and the Protocol for Automatic Vulnerability Assessment (PAVA).
-These two protocols allow us to integrate risk analysis, privacy impact analysis, and vulnerability assessments in the actual lifecycle of the smart objects so that smart objects can be configured with security profiles tailored to the very specific environment in which they are deployed.
+These two protocols allow us to integrate risk analysis, privacy impact analysis, and vulnerability assessments in the actual lifecycle of the smart objects so that smart objects can be configured -- continuously -- with security profiles tailored to the very specific environment in which they are deployed.

 Finally, this document describes diffent four exemplary security profiles, each comprising a set of threats, mitigation strategies, and configuration parameters,  that would be automatically applied to smart objects when joining different environments.